389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

    * phase 3e:
         * Remove specific depencies to bdb in dbscan tool (use the dbimpl API instead.
 That imply to have a parameter to select the db plugin)
         * Remove #include <db.h> from dbimpl.h

-As in initial plan:

 * phase 4 is about the lmdb plugin (and maybe some specific tools)
 * phase 5 is about the db-bdb plugin removal

-And I will add:

-   * phase 6 (Once bdb is gone) Improve the current txn model which is adapted to bdb but not optimum for lmdb.
+* phase 6 Improve the current txn model which is adapted to bdb but not optimum for lmdb.

-The phase 6 rationnal is that in phase 4 - we could keep current txn design by acting on the db plugin:
-        * generating a read txn for single db operation if no txn is provided
-        * generating a read txn for single cursor creation until cursor deletion if no txn is provided to mimick current bdb behavior )

-Usign a single read txn for a complete read operation (and a single write txn for a write operation) in phase 6 would provide a performance gain (noneed to duplicate the data returned by the db as they stays mmaped until txn is aborted/commited) and offer a better consistency than current model.
-But we cannot do it while bdb plugin is still around because of the risk of deadlock and excesive retries on bdb